-What is a Devnet?
+What is Devnet?

-So what are the primary characteristics of Devnet?
+So, what are the primary characteristics of Devnet?

-Now that we understand Devnet, let’s now explore Testnet.
+Now that we understand Devnet, let’s explore Testnet.

-What is a Testnet?
+What is Testnet?

 An integral part of the blockchain ecosystem, Testnet helps to identify bugs, test new features, and ensure the stability and security of blockchain applications before they are deployed on the Mainnet.